-Note: Your own property names should never start with an underscore \ as that is used for internal properties or as an internal prefix.
+Note: Your own property names should never start with an underscore as that is used for internal properties or as an internal prefix.

 - type Data type of this property.
 This may be a simple type (like in PHP), a fully qualified PHP class name, or one of these three special types: DateTime, references, or reference.
 Use DateTime to store dates / time as a DateTime object.
 Use reference and references to store references that point to other nodes. reference only accepts a single node or node identifier, while references accepts an array of nodes or node identifiers. - defaultValue Default value of this property.
 Used at node creation time.
-Type must match specified 'type'. - ui Configuration options related to the user interface representation of the property label The human-readable label of the property

-- help Configuration of contextual help.
+Type must match specified 'type'. - ui Configuration options related to the user interface representation of the property - label The human-readable label of the property - help Configuration of contextual help.
 Displays a message that is rendered as popover when the user clicks the help icon in the inspector. - message Help text for this property.
 It supports markdown to format the help text and can be translated (see Translate NodeTypes). - reloadIfChanged If true, the whole content element needs to be re-rendered on the server side if the value changes.
 This only works for properties which are displayed inside the property inspector, i.e. for properties which have a group set. - reloadPageIfChanged If true, the whole page needs to be re-rendered on the server side if the value changes.
-This only works for properties which are displayed inside the property inspector, i.e. for properties which have a group set. - inlineEditable If true, this property is inline editable, i.e. edited directly on the page through Aloha. - aloha This section controls the text formatting options the user has available for this property.
-Example:
+This only works for properties which are displayed inside the property inspector, i.e. for properties which have a group set. - inlineEditable If true, this property is inline editable, i.e. edited directly on the page. - aloha Legacy configuration of rich text editor, works for the sake of backwards compatibility, but it is advised to use inline.editorOptions instead.